huaminghuangtw/Second-Brain/Apple Notes/人際關係溝通 Pro Tips.md

 	- Mentees you can teach
 - Surround yourself with people you'd want to spend your last day of life with.
 	- Take the time to think about who we would want to spend our last day of life with—and then spend "tomorrow" with them.
-	- Don’t wait until your "last day" to spend time with the people who truly matter—because you never know when that last day will come.
+	- Don't wait until your "last day" to spend time with the people who truly matter—because you never know when that last day will come.
 - There are two types of friends:
 	- Summer Friends are the ones who are there for you when it's warm and sunny, but disappear when the weather starts to turn.
 They are the seasonal tourists, not the locals.
 		- Most people in your life are Summer Friends, and when winter inevitably comes, they are gone.